 We soon learned that the students were enthusiastic and quickly learned to understand music.
 The Handbell Choir of E.S.D. was born.
 It was an effort that brought immediate satisfaction for all involved.
 Mrs. Matos learned some sign language while the students learned to read music and to follow the director of the bell choir to make music even without the ability to hear the music they were making.
 Also some of the children who had hearing aids but refused to use them, began to wear their hearing aids so that they could better hear the music they were making.
 Many other skills were developed including teamwork and visual-motor skills.

-When it was time for Mrs. Matos to leave Puerto Rico as she moved to the USA, the teachers of E.S.D. willingl accepted the challenge of continuing the handbells to teach music to the students.
+When it was time for Mrs. Matos to leave Puerto Rico as she moved to the USA, the teachers of the school willingly accepted the challenge of continuing to teach music through handbells to the students.

 Every school year, the students have been improving their skills with the bells.
 Students who have been playing the bells for four or more years are able to handle from 4 to 8 bells in some pieces of music.
 They enjoy practicing duets, trios, and quartets with their bells.